Chartered Legal Executives as Judges

 judicial appointments, alongside barristers and solicitors and

-widening the range of those eligible to apply to become judges.
+support diversity by widening the range of those eligible to apply

-The changes in legislation are part of government commitment to
+The legislation was part of government commitment to increasing

-increasing public confidence in the judiciary and the justice
+public confidence in the judiciary and the justice system.
+The

-system.
-This widening of eligibility means that the Judicial
+widening of eligibility meant that the Judicial Appointments

-Appointments Commission will be able to draw from a wider pool of
+Commission is able to draw from a wider pool of talent when running

-talent when running selection exercises ensuring the most talented
+selection exercises, ensuring the most talented and able candidates

-The changes allow those with the relevant skills, experience and
+The changes have allowed those with the relevant skills,

-expertise to apply for judicial office, instead of just solicitors
+experience and expertise to apply for judicial office, instead of

-The following posts are now open to suitably qualified Chartered
+just solicitors and barristers.
+The following posts are now open to

 - District Judge; District Judge (Magistrates Courts)